-(Note: The course outline is intended only as a guide to course content and resources.
-Do NOT purchase textbooks based on this outline.
+(Please Note: The course outline is intended only as a guide to course content and resources.
+Do not purchase textbooks based on this outline.
 The RVCC Bookstore is the sole resource for the most up-to-date information about textbooks.)

-XI.
+IX.
 Resources

-- A. Computer Lab for classroom instruction and exercises - B. Technology Support (Java installed on the workstations in the Computer Lab along with a text editor such as TextPad
+- A. Computer Lab for classroom instruction and exercises - B. Technology Support (Java Development Kit installed on the workstations in the Computer Lab along with an IDE such as NetBeans or other equivalent Java editor.